South African criminal law: Intention

 These three forms of intention may be general (indeterminatus).

 Dolus directus

 Dolus directus, or direct intention, is intention in its ordinary grammatical sense: The accused meant to perpetrate the prohibited conduct, or to bring about the criminal consequence.
-This type of intention will be present where the accused's aim and object was to perpetrate the unlawful conduct or to cause the consequence, even though the chance of its resulting was small.
+In the easiest case, one who kills a relative in order to secure an inheritance does foresee the death of the victim and desires it as the objective of the action.
+This type of intention will be present where the accused's aim and object was to perpetrate the unlawful conduct or to cause the consequence, even though the chance of its resulting was small (e.g. the administration of a weak poison or a rock thrown from a bridge in direction of the person's car).

 Dolus indirectus

 Dolus indirectus, or indirect intention, exists where, although the unlawful conduct or consequence was not the accused's aim and object, he foresaw the unlawful conduct or consequence as certain, 'substantially certain', or 'virtually certain'.

 For instance, the accused in R v Kewelram set fire to certain stock in a store.
 His objective was the destruction of the stock (dolus directus) in order to obtain the insurance money, but he foresaw the destruction of the store as a substantially certain, or inevitable, consequence of the burning of the stock (dolus indirectus).